SEE-GEO/roa/README.md

 - a data directory at `/data/roa`,

-- a 8 GiB NVIDIA Quadro RTX 4000 GPU to run inference,
+- a 8 GiB NVIDIA Quadro RTX 4000 GPU to run inference (alternatively, an A40 or A100 increasing the batch size and removing `--small-gpu`),

 - and EUMETSAT Data Store credentials saved in `~/.eumdac/credentials`,